Osasco: Independence

+In 1968, the Cobrasma factory went on strike.

 Economy

 Osasco was an industrial city but there was industrial decentralization to other regions and today the city is moving toward the retail and service industries.
 Osasco is the location of the headquarters of Bradesco, the third largest bank in Brazil.
 Currently there are a number of large companies with a presence in the city, such as Natura, Coca-Cola, Carrefour, Wal-Mart, Colgate-Palmolive and many others.
-Osasco is the ninth richest city in the country.
+Osasco is the ninth most productive city in the countryin GDP per capita terms.